-If you truly care about your instrument, and want to protect your investment, guitar insurance may be a way to go.
+If you truly care about your instrument and want to protect your investment, guitar insurance may be the way to go.

 Before you run out the door and go looking for a policy, there are a few things you should consider first, though.

-Most home owners insurances will cover guitars of a certain value.
-Not only will they insure them against theft, but usually they will also insure them for accidents as well.
+Most home owners insurance will cover guitars of a certain value.
+Not only will they insure them against theft, but usually they will also insure them against accidents as well.

 Now, this doesn’t mean that you can go throw your guitar down the stairs; that isn’t an accident.
 The thing that you can do is be covered for is if you have children, especially young ones, who have boundless curiosity.

 One thing most people don’t realize is that you cannot simply take out a policy on your guitar, and for obvious reasons; unless your guitar is worth as much as a car or is of historical significance, the insurer has absolutely nothing to gain.